 Academic Policies

-Aiken Technical College is accredited to award associate degrees.
-Upon successful completion of program requirements, ATC awards the Associate in Arts degree, the Associate in Science degree, associate's degrees with business or technical majors, diplomas and certificates.
+Aiken Technical College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees.
+Upon successful completion of program requirements, ATC awards the Associate in Arts degree, the Associate in Science degree, Associate of Applied Science degrees with business, health, or technical majors, diplomas and certificates.

 Education Division